 You might be having a vast knowledge to share with the readers but sometimes it may happen that you are not able to deliver the content you were supposed to deliver because of some very simple mistakes done by you.

 While writing articles your primary job should not only to write the article and provide information to your readers but also make that article error-free.

 One of the important parts that is left after my article is written is that I have to proofread that article and make it fully error-free.

-So, these are the five tools which will help you get your article error-free.
+So, these are the six tools which will help you get your article error-free.
 You will be happy to know that all these tools are absolutely free of cost to use and using them you will get a proper article without any mistakes.
 So read about them and decide which tool meets your requirements the most.